FlyingWorkshop/ExploreCoursesGraph/README.md

 # ExploreCoursesGraph

 Generates a graph of Stanford courses and their prerequisites.
 Try it out yourself at the [website](https://flyingworkshop.github.io/ExploreCoursesGraph/)!
-(NOTE: website is still in development)

 # Usage
 ```python